click on photo to go back

 For three years he worked for the Gorham Silver (Ware) company.
 During this period, Dick and his whole family - mother, father, brother and sister - began working with the Providence Players, doing everything from scene shifting to playing small parts.
 This was all in the spirit of fun, and still Dick never considered acting as a way to make a living.

-Soon after graduation he married his teenage sweetheart Eugenia Getchell in 1938, and had one son Christopher.
+Soon after graduation he married his teenage sweetheart Eugenia Getchell in 1938, and had one son Christopher (b.
+1940).

-Next came an engagement in summer stock at White Plains.
-His first role was with Tallulah Bankhead and Fred Keating in Her Cardboard Lover.
+Next came an engagement in summer stock in New England (White Plains,...).
+His first role was with Tallulah Bankhead and Fred Keating in Her Cardboard Lover (1941).
 Dick had only two lines to speak, and those were never heard, for he had to deliver them right after Keating's entrance, which always set off a thunderous round of applause.
 At the Ridgeway Theatre, White Plains, he played in several stock productions.
-He also had a semi-professional engagement on stage in It's Up to You, a dramatization of the problems of food rationing and conservation sponsored by the O.P.A.
-(U.S. Agricultural Department), and presented in local film theatres.
-Written by Elia Kazan, experience was all that Dick got out of this assignment, since the admission was free.

 When he was doing summer stock in New Jersey, his affections with his wife estranged in more ways than just vocational.
 Eugenia took her baby boy to live with Hart in Manhattan for a while, but she was back in Providence before his first birthday, seeking a divorce.
 A year and a half later she married Jonathan Rawson.

-During a season in stock (1943) at Cambridge, Mass. summer theater, he played the second lead in Without Love, which starred Constance Bennett, and was teamed with a pretty little blonde named Louise Valery.
-He and Louise had a torrid love scene in the play, and Dick soon found that he was looking forward more and more to this particular spot in the evening.
-At the end of the first week he knew he was hopelessly in love.
-Louise Valery starred in many plays the company performed often including Richard Hart as was the case in Here's To Us (opening Jul 31.
-1944), Winterkill (opening Sep 11.
-1944).
+During a season in stock at Cambridge, Mass.
+Summer Theater, he was second lead in Without Love (Brattle Hall, June 14.
+1943), which starred Constance Bennett, and was teamed with a pretty little blonde named Louise Valery.
+They had several ardent love scenes to do in the play, and they soon found that they were looking forward more and more to the enactment of these scenes each day.
+"By the end of the week," Hart recalled, "we were so hopelessly in love that we were staring endlessly into space!" *

-After a brief Broadway performance in Pillar to Post (Dec 1943- Jan 1944) came Hart's big break when, as resident juvenile in a summer theater at the Brattle Playhouse in Cambridge, Massachusetts, he played John the witch boy, the lead role in a new play trying out there, Dark of the Moon, a Legend with Music by Howard Richardson and William Berney.
-It opened without ballyhoo at the Cambridge Summer Theater in Cambridge, Mass. on Aug 15.
+After a brief Broadway performance in Pillar to Post (Playhouse Theatre, Dec 10.
+1943- Jan 1.
+1944) came Hart's big break when, as resident juvenile in a summer theater at the Brattle Playhouse in Cambridge, Massachusetts, he played John the witch boy, the lead role in a new play trying out there, Dark of the Moon, a Legend with Music by Howard Richardson and William Berney.
+It opened without ballyhoo at the Cambridge Summer Theater in Cambridge, Mass. on August 15.
 1944.
 By the next morning reports of its unusual appeal had reached New York and producers began bidding for the right to bring it to Broadway.
-Keeping little of the original company except Hart the Brothers Shubert took him and the play after seven weeks on the road to Broadway, where it ran for nine/ten months in 1945.
-Between the performances of Dark of the Moon Richard Hart also found time to touring local schools as Romeo in Romeo and Juliet.
-Then Dark of the Moon went on tour, Pittsburgh included, where it played at the Nixon the first week of January 1946.
-Hart won a Theatre World Award for his debut.
-A Broadway run of 318 performances then led to a national tour and a contract with Metro Goldwyn Mayer.
-Still in love, on November 26.
-1945 in Manhattan he married Louise Valery, who also starred in Dark of the Moon (before Broadway as the fair witch, later in a smaller role as Ella Bergen), they had two daughters.
-The ceremony took place at the Collegiate church of St. Nicholas on Fifth avenue and Forty-eight street.
+Louise also starred in Dark of the Moon (Pre- Broadway as the fair witch, and in a smaller role as Ella Bergen).

 Publicity shot for Dark of the Moon.
 On a ridge in Smoky Mountains, John the witch boy (Richard Hart) plays with Comely Witches.
 After seeing Barbara Allen (left) John wants to be a human.
 The blonde witch (right) is played here by Louise Valery.
 Barbara Allen encounters the blonde witch (Louise Valery).